Selling, General & Administrative (SG&A) Expense

-The selling component of this expense line is related to be direct and indirect costs of generating revenue (from selling products or services).
+The selling component of this expense line is related to the direct and indirect costs of generating revenue (from selling products or services).

 Direct expenses are those incurred at the exact point-of-sale for a product or service.
-Examples of direct selling expenses include transactions costs and commissions paid on a sale.
+Examples of direct selling expenses include transaction costs and commissions paid on a sale.